Demographics of Brooklyn: Caribbean Americans

-According to the 2010 US Census data on brooklyn.com there are approximately 370,000 (16.4%) Caribbean descendants in Brooklyn.
-That figure includes persons who identify with the Dominican Republic (3.3%), but does not include the (7.4%) Puerto Rican population.
+According to the 2010 US Census data on brooklyn.com there are approximately 370,000 (16.4%) persons of Caribbean descent in Brooklyn.
+That figure includes persons who identify with the Dominican Republic (3.3%) but does not include the Puerto Rican population (7.4%).
 Including Puerto Ricans there are approximately 560,000 (23.8%) persons of Caribbean descent in Brooklyn.
 Similar, but not identical demographics in America can be found in Miami, but there are not as many Cubans in New York.
 A large population of Brooklyn's Caribbean decedents are of Trinidadian, Jamaican, Barbadian, Haitian, Saint Lucians and Guyanese immigrants.
-As of 2017, between the neighborhoods of Flatbush, East Flatbush, and Crown Heights, it has been given a nickname called, Little Caribbean due to the large concentrations of Caribbean populations.
-The adjacent neighborhood Canarsie is also another large Caribbean neighborhood, which emerged more towards the late 1990s whereas the Caribbean communities of East Flatbush, Flatbush, and Crown Heights developed much earlier around the 1960s-70s.
+As of 2017, between the neighborhoods of Flatbush, East Flatbush, and Crown Heights, has been nicknamed Little Caribbean due to the large concentrations of Caribbean populations.
+The adjacent neighborhood Canarsie is also another large Caribbean neighborhood, which emerged towards the late 1990s, whereas the Caribbean communities of East Flatbush, Flatbush, and Crown Heights developed earlier, around the 1960s-70s.